Find a Glaucoma Specialist Near Me

 Glaucoma can be controlled if detected and treated at an early stage.
 If you are looking for a glaucoma specialist near you, you will find an expert at Elmquist Eye Group.

 Elmquist Eye Group has been serving Southwest Florida for over 25 years.
-Ophthalmologist E. Trevor Elmquist, DO, managing partner, Kate Wagner, OD, and his associates, ophthalmologists Sarah Eccles-Brown, MD and Yasaira Rodriguez, MD, and optometrist Nina Burt, OD, provide a wide range of eye care services.
+Ophthalmologist Yasaira Rodriguez, MD, alongside optometrists Kate Wagner, OD and Nina Burt, OD, provide a wide range of eye care services.

 Glaucoma: The Silent Thief of Sight